 Pre-eclampsia: When the blood pressure exceeds 140/90mm of Hg on different occasions 24 hours apart and if this is associated with loss of protein in urine we categorise this condition as pre-eclampsia.
-This condition can damage every single organ in the body.
+This condition has the potential to affect every organ in the body.

-Chronic hypertension: When blood pressure exceeding 140/90mm of Hg is observed prior to 20 weeks of pregnancy, we categorise the women as having chronic hypertension.
+Chronic hypertension: This refers to high blood pressure observed before the 20th week of pregnancy, indicating a long-standing issue.
+When blood pressure exceeding 140/90mm of Hg is observed prior to 20 weeks of pregnancy, we categorise the women as having chronic hypertension.

 Symptoms can occur a bit differently in each pregnancy.
 The primary symptom is elevated blood pressure during the second half of pregnancy.
 Some women don’t show any symptoms and are merely diagnosed by blood pressure levels that are high when they undergo an annual antenatal exam.

 High blood pressure during pregnancy can lead to other serious issues.
 These can include preeclampsia and eclampsia.
-You should watch for signs of high blood pressure.
-These could include:
+While the primary symptom is elevated blood pressure in the latter half of pregnancy, other symptoms could include:

 - Sudden weight gain